 Where the number of applications for admission is greater than the published admission number, applications will be considered against the oversubscription criteria set out below.
-After the admission of pupils with Statements of Special Educational Needs or EHC Plans, where the school is named on the Statement/Plan, the criteria will be applied in the following order:
+After the admission of pupils with EHC Plans, where the school is named in the Plan, the criteria will be applied in the following order:

-- 1. Looked after children and children who were previously looked after but then became subject to adoption, a child arrangements order, or special guardianship order.
-This includes children who appear to have been in state care outside of England and ceased to be in state care as a result of being adopted; - children who have a brother or sister at the school at the time of likely admission.
-This includes full, half or stepbrothers and sisters, adopted and foster brothers and sisters who are living at the same address and are part of the same family unit; - 3. children who live within the catchment area (see map below); - 4. other children.
+- (1) looked after children and children who were looked after but ceased to be so because they were adopted (or became subject to a child arrangements order, or special guardianship order.)1 - (2) children who appear to have been in state care outside of England and ceased to be in state care as a result of being adopted;2

+- (3) children who have a brother or sister at the school at the time of likely admission.
+This includes full, half or stepbrothers and sisters, adopted and foster brothers and sisters who are living at the same address and are part of the same family unit; - (4) children who live within the catchment area (see map); - (5) other children. - 1 A looked after child is a child who is in the care of a local authority in England, or is being provided with accommodation by a local authority in England in the exercise of their social services functions. - 2 A child is regarded as having been in state care in a place outside of England if they were accommodated by a public authority, a religious organisation or any other provider of care whose sole purpose is to benefit society.